geoffkramer/webform/README.md

 This readme file is designed to explain what is / should be happening, and what intentions were moving forward

 - The design pattern is POM
-- a dummy test (Dummyclass.java) was written to ensure the test would launch - currently tests need to be run individually, "mvn clean test" does not launch a browser yet.
+- a simple test (LaunchSiteTest.java) was written to ensure the site would launch - currently tests need to be run individually, "mvn clean test" does not launch a browser yet.
+This test will be expanded upon once it is working

 - Intention is to have objects stored in src/main/java/pages, that can then be called and used in tests.
-- config.properties is where any useful information is stored and then pulled from for Before / After classes etc.
+- config.properties is where any useful information is stored and then pulled from for Before / After classes etc. such as url, implicitWait etc.

 - I would then develop cucumber tests in the format, making it more readable:
-    - As an X
+    - As a web form user ...
-    - I want to Y
+    - I want to add my details ...
-    - So I can Z
+    - So I can ...

 - BasePage.java initialises the webdriver, and has teardown for after the test has finished.
 - I would want to implement more verbose reporting, creating an allure report after tests have been run, displaying number of tests ran, and % passed and failed, with a breakdown of each test, the point of failure i.e. "can't find X object", and a screenshot where necessary.